AdobeDocs/commerce-admin.en/help/customers/login-as-customer.md

 ---
 title: Provide Shopper Assistance
-description: Login as a Customer to see what the customers see and take actions on their behalf.
+description: Login as a Customer to see what the customers see and make updates on their behalf.
 exl-id: 6842ae7a-6440-45f1-af18-e6427088d29d
 ---
 # Provide Shopper Assistance

-There are times when customers need help with their order.
-To see what they see, store administrators can use _Login as Customer_, which allows them to see what the customer sees and take actions on their behalf.
+At times, customers need help with their order.
+Store administrators can use _Login as Customer_, which allows them to see what the customer sees and make updates to assist them.

 Any actions taken while logged in as the customer are applied to the actual customer's account.

-When it is enabled for an _Admin_ user, the Login as Customer button will appear in multiple pages:
+When it is enabled for an _Admin_ user, the _[!UICONTROL Login as Customer]_ button appears in multiple pages:

 * [Customer Edit page](../customers/update-account.md)
 * [Order View page](../stores-purchase/order-processing.md)